Divorce Attorney Lincolnwood, IL

 - Property division.
 Illinois is an equitable distribution state, which means that all marital property must be divided amongst spouses in a manner that is “equitable”, whereas separate property is not subject to division and can be kept separate.
 If couples cannot agree on a property division arrangement, the court will divide property based on various factors outlined in 750 ILCS 5/503.

 - Child support.
 If you have children, a child support order will likely be part of your divorce settlement.
-Noncustodial parents are required to make child support payments in Illinois; the amount of support is based on Illinois child support guidelines, which consider parents’ income and number of children, and can be modified based on special circumstances.
+Noncustodial parents are required to make child support payments in Illinois; the amount of support is based on Illinois child support guidelines, which consider parents’ income and the number of children, and can be modified based on special circumstances.

 - Child custody.
 Like child support, parents must make a determination about child custody in a divorce (“Allocation of Parental Responsibilities”).
 Some parents choose to split custody 50/50, whereas others agree to one parent being the primary caregiver, with the other visiting on a regular basis.
 Sometimes, a couple cannot reach an agreement about custody, requiring the court to step in and make a decision based on the child’s best interests.